Filter Options

 Which parks should we visit on a private Uganda trip?

-“That depends greatly on your interests and on how long you plan to spend in Uganda, but the one activity that is included on most safaris is gorilla trekking in Bwindi Impenetrable or Mgahinga Gorilla National Park.
+“That depends greatly on your interests and on how long you plan to spend in Uganda, but the one activity that is included on most safaris is gorilla trekking in Bwindi Impenetrable or Mgahinga Gorilla National Parks.
 These two parks lie in the far southwest, a full day’s drive from the capital Kampala and nearby Entebbe International Airport.
 They can only realistically be visited on a safari of at least 3 days duration (unless you fly from Entebbe).
 If you have 4 to 7 days for a Uganda private safari, gorilla trekking in the southwest is usually combined with visits to Queen Elizabeth, Lake Mburo and/or Kibale National Parks.
 Queen Elizabeth is one of the country’s best savannah parks, providing sanctuary to four of the Big Five (lion, leopard, elephant and buffalo; there are no rhino).
 It also offers fun boat trips to look at hippos and waterbirds.
 Kibale is Uganda’s premier chimp trekking destination and generally rewarding for forest birds and monkeys.
 With 10 to 14 days in Uganda, you could extend your private safari by heading northwest to Murchison Falls National Park, Budongo Forest and Ziwa Rhino and Wildlife Ranch, or northeast to Kidepo Valley National Park.”

 5